mathworks/Simscape-Battery-Electric-Vehicle-Model/Components/MotorDriveUnit/README.md

 [url-motordrive-driveline]: https://www.mathworks.com/help/sdl/ref/motordrive.html
 [url-motordrive-elec]: https://www.mathworks.com/help/sps/ref/motordrivesystemlevel.html

-## Harness model
+## Test model

-To run simulation with the above models, use a harness model.
+To run simulation with the above models, use a test model.

-- `MotorDriveUnit_harness_model.mdl`
+- `MotorDriveUnit_TestModel.mdl`

 ## Simulation Cases

-For each model, there is 'SimulationCases` folder containing Live Scripts that are used to visually inspect the simulation behaviors of the models in various simulation scenarios as follows.
+For each model, there is `SimulationCases` folder containing Live Scripts that are used to visually inspect the simulation behaviors of the models in various simulation scenarios as follows.

 - Constant ...
   All inputs are constant.
-  This is used to check that the harness model runs.
+  This is used to check that the test model runs.

 - Drive ...
   MDU drives axle by consuming electric power.